learn-co-curriculum/HTML-Forms-and-iFrames/README.md

 #### Textarea

 Textarea elements are useful if we wish to allow our user to insert multiple lines of text.
-For example, if we wish to gather feedback which requires our user to type as much or as little a response as they like.
+For example, if we wish to gather feedback that requires our users to type as much or as little a response as they like.

 ```html
 <textarea name="message"></textarea>